 This technique reduces the impact of a successful attack by disabling the execution PHP scripts inside the /wp-content/ and /wp-includes/ directories of WordPress.
 Typically, when hackers gain access to a website, they proceed to upload malicious files, and they often go to one of these folders or subfolders.

 You can apply this particular WordPress security improvement directly through the Control Panel.
-There, you should access the WordPress section -> List WordPress Installations -> Edit -> Secure content directories -> Apply.
+There, you should access the WordPress Manager -> List WordPress Installations -> Manage -> Secure content directories -> Apply.
 In case your WordPress installation is not listed there, you should go back to the Scan for WordPress installations menu, and Import it manually.

 This tool will add the following code to the .htaccess file under the /wp-content/ and /wp-includes/ directories: